 Steam: There is no temperature adjustment when using the steam setting.
 You can adjust the time up to 30 minutes.
 When using this feature it is important to make sure the black valve on the top is set to vent and not to seal.

 Sear/Sauté: This feature has multiple temperature settings; Hi, Med-Hi, Med, Med-Low, and low.
 You do not have the ability to set the time for this feature.
-It will stay on until you turn it off.
+Some models have an auto shut off after 60 minutes.

 Air Crisp with TenderCrisp Technology: The Air Crisp function has temperature settings from 300º F to 400° F and you can customize the time up to 1 hour.